peerplays-network/easy5050/README.md

 4. Configure `config.dev.json`

-##  Starting the dev server
+##  Build and Launch

-1.  `npm run-script start-dev-bash` or `npm run-script start-dev` for Windows.
+1. The app can be built with `npm run-script build`, or `npm run-script build-dev` on Windows.
+2. Once built, the app can be started with `npm start`, which will serve the application on port 80.